mjoellnier/micronaut-vs-quarkus/README.md

 - an empty configuration file

 You can start your application with `./mvnw compile quarkus:dev` and access it on `localhost:8080`.
 Starting up the service with this command took my machine 1.606s.
 Something nice: starting up the service in `quarkus:dev` allows you to live code without restarting your application.

+## Creating the REST endpoints

+The initial project setup already created the minimal `/hello` endpoint so there is no further doing necessary here.
+For creating the "named" endpoint it is enough to create a new method with the needed annotations `@GET`, `@Produces(MediaType.TEXT_PLAIN)` and `@Path("/greeting/{name}")`.
+Interesting side note: Quarkus does not need an `Application` class, but it would support one.
+Furthermore all resources get created as a Singleton per default (which can be adjusted via a `Scoped` annotation).

 ## Dependency Injection